So what is it like to attend a Japanese wedding and what are the DOs and DON’Ts?

 • ¥100,000 — for families and close relatives

 NOTE: Holding a wedding ceremony is not compulsory for a marriage to be legal in Japan.
-Couples who wish to get married only need to submit an application at the city hall and comply with all the requirements.
+Couples who wish to get married only need to report at their city hall and comply with all the paperwork.
 Receiving the Certificate of Acceptance of Notification of Marriage confirms that they are finally legally married.
 So a wedding ceremony only serves as a celebration and can be done before or after getting the certificate.
 In most cases, couples do it several months or a year after.

 If you happen to be invited to a Japanese wedding in the future, don’t miss the chance.
 It is a very exciting experience you will always cherish.